 Here’s a sample mindchemist build, designed to take advantage of the perfect recall ability to tackle those really tough questions and also reliably identify any constructs, dragons, and magical beasts he might run into.
 Switching the focus to Knowledge (nature) maximizes your ability to identify animals, fey, and monstrous humanoids instead.
 If you’re so inclined, you could always take Skill Focus in both, though.

 Elven Alchemist (Mindchemist): 5

 Ability Scores (15 Point Buy): Str 8, Dex 14, Con 12, Int 17, Wis 13, Cha 10

 5 Skill Focus (Knowledge (arcana))

-At level 5, this mindchemist will have a whopping +19 bonus on Knowledge (arcana) skill checks, assuming you put your ability score increase at 4th level into Intelligence.
+At level five, this mindchemist will have a whopping +19 bonus on Knowledge (arcana) skill checks, assuming you put your ability score increase at the fourth level into Intelligence.
 When his mutagen’s up, that bonus increases to +21.
 This guy’s got about a 50% chance of identifying the abilities of a CR 20 dragon, just off the top of his head.
 It’s only going to go up from there, as the mindchemist increases his Intelligence and gets a headband of intellect.
 A human mindchemist can spare an extra feat for Skill Focus in Knowledge (nature), giving him the same expertise in that field, as well.
 It’s worth noting that a single rank in a Knowledge skill will grant a +9 bonus at level five, so if you want to have a wider breadth of Knowledge, it’s really easy to pull off.